-Policy: Disproportionate Burden for Service Changes Number: 709 1 eneral Manager under a Effective date: Page 6 of 6 Delegation of Authority by the Board of 07/01/2020 Directors in Resolution #01-16, dated October 25, 2001.
+Policy: Disproportionate Burden for Service Changes Number: 709 Adopted by General Manager under a Delegation of Authority by the Board of Directors in Resolution #01-16, dated October 25, 2001.
+Effective date: 07/01/2020 Page 6 of 6

 For fare changes, see Policy #712 "Disproportionate Burden for Fare Changes" for details of how to conduct the Disproportionate Burden Analysis.